j1yoo/j1yoo.github.io/research.markdown

 ### Working papers:
 * "Fighting against digital ads apathy: content marketing for sustainable growth in the digital era" with Seokjoon Yoon, Minki Kim, Minsok Lee, and Wonjoon Kim.
 Preparing for submission at _Marketing Science_
-* "The role of affect in choice decision-making under a large assortment" with Hyunsik Park and Wonjoon Kim.
-Submitted to _Journal of Consumer Marketing_ (1<sup>st</sup> round revise-and-resubmit)
 * "Helping hands to bear the burden of choice: recommendations from similar, but not close, others reduce choice difficulty" with Wonjoon Kim and Joshua M. Ackerman.
 Preparing for submission at at _Journal of Marketing_ (Reject-and-resubmit)

 ### Work-in-Progress: